Joel Tropp: Awards and honors

 and he received the Sixth Vasil A. Popov Prize in approximation theory for his work on Matching Pursuit algorithms.

 He won the Eighth Monroe H. Martin Prize in applied mathematics in 2011 for work on sparse optimization.

 He was recognized as a Thomson Reuters Highly Cited Researcher in Computer Science for the years 2014, 2015, and 2016.

 In 2019 he was named a SIAM Fellow "for contributions to signal processing, data analysis, and randomized linear algebra".
+He was elected to the 2026 class of Fellows of the American Mathematical Society.